calebjohn24/calebjohn24/README.md

 ##### This is platform I built to help automate fire safety inspections, it includes 2 web dashboards, one for fire marshals and one for company admins, and a <a href="https://github.com/calebjohn24/compliancy_app_mobile">mobile app</a> for technicians

 #### - <a href="https://github.com/calebjohn24/cdr_ordering_service">CDR Ordering Service<a>
-##### This some of my code from last startup, Cedar Robotics, this repo is for the indoor dining ordering service
+##### This repo is for the indoor dining ordering service, that includes a full featured kiosk app with a sqaure card reader for payments, and dish managemnt tool for restaurants.
+I built this for my last startup Cedar Robotics.

 #### - <a href="https://github.com/calebjohn24/PointOS">PointOS</a>
 ##### This some more of my work Cedar Robotics, this repo contains some of the code the robot used for integrating sensors and motors, and some of the training scripts used to train the wheel alignment ML model.